How Developers Can Make money with Open Source

 When people think of open source software, they often imagine volunteer work and software they can get for free.
 Contrary to what many believe, working with free/libre open source software doesn’t mean you can’t make a living as a software developer or have a profitable software business.

-In fact, in the early days of open source software, before it was even called that and before the maturity of the internet, plenty of people made money selling tape and CD copies of open source programs.
-The term “Open Source” itself came about as a way to market to businesses.
+In fact, in the early days of open source, plenty of people made money selling tape and CD copies of programs.
 Since then, new business models have been created to adapt to changing times.
 Here are the latest proven ways to make profits from open source software.

 Develop or Customize Software for a Service, Software as a Service (OpenSaaS)